 Aziz Jaffar Muslim Food: Super yummy mee siam with even nicer lontong at Chinatown

 I underestimated the paper-thin pieces of crispy dried shrimp.
-Though small in size, they packed a ton of smokey umami-ness which was released in full swing as soon as my teeth bit on it.
+Though small in size, they packed a ton of smoky umami-ness, which was released in full swing as soon as my teeth bit into it.

 After finishing the mee rebus, I realised that I hadn’t touched the sambal at all— I guess my hunger got the better of me.

-I proceeded with the next dish, the Mee Siam (S$3).
+I proceeded with the next dish, the Mee Siam (S$3.50).
 Similar to the previous dish, the plate had identical ingredients except for the bee hoon and gravy.

-To my astonishment, the full-bodied broth for the Mee Siam had intense coconutty notes which was new to me.
+To my astonishment, the full-bodied broth for the Mee Siam had intense coconutty notes, which were new to me.
 It was also much lighter than the usual ones I’ve had before.

 The fine strands of bee hoon were the perfect vessels to absorb the flavourful gravy.
 Every mouthful had mini gushes of addictive deliciousness, and I found myself slurping it non-stop.